-However, white label agencies generally demand more payment compared to freelancers thus resulting in less profit margins.
+However, white label agencies generally demand more payment compared to freelancers thus resulting in fewer profit margins.

 If you take time and are able to find a reliable and capable freelancer, this will give you the benefit of better profit and also better quality.

-However, a freelancer can disappear on you after taking the assignment.
+However, a freelancer can disappear from you after taking the assignment.
 So, beware of both ways!